Keyfactor/gcp-cas-caplugin/README.md

 ## Plugin Mechanics
+### Enrollment/Renewal/Reissuance

+The GCP CAS AnyCA Gateway REST plugin treats _all_ certificate enrollment as a new enrollment.

 ### Synchronization

 The GCP CAS AnyCA Gateway REST plugin uses the [`ListCertificatesRequest` RPC](https://cloud.google.com/certificate-authority-service/docs/reference/rpc/google.cloud.security.privateca.v1#google.cloud.security.privateca.v1.ListCertificatesRequest) when synchronizing certificates from GCP.
 At the time the latest release, this RPC does not enable granularity to list certificates issued by a particular CA. As such, the CA Synchronization job implemented by the plugin will _always_ download all certificates issued by _any CA_ in the CA Pool.
-This disclaimer doesn't apply to configurations where each CA in GCP CAS is managed by individual CA Pools.

 > Friendly reminder to always follow the [GCP CAS best practices](https://cloud.google.com/certificate-authority-service/docs/best-practices)